Trieuh2/ml-url-phishing-classifier/README.md

 '''

 ### Data visualizations
 After data preprocessing is performed, data visualizations are created to represent the feature distribution, feature correlation, and feature importance.
-Since structural features represent in binary and statistical features are represented numerically, a feature distribution plot and feature correlation matrix heatmap is created for each type of feature (structural/statistical), for each class (phishing/legitimate).
+Since structural features are represented in binary and statistical features are represented numerically, a feature distribution plot and feature correlation matrix heatmap are created for each type of feature (structural/statistical), for each class (phishing/legitimate).
 A single feature importance plot is used to represent the influence of all selected features.

 **Feature Distribution**
-The feature distribution for each type of feature (structural/statistical) for each class is represented in a stacked bar plot to understand if structural features appear more or less common in phishings URLs vs. legitimate URLs, and if the value in a statistical feature is typically higher or lower in one class compared to another.
+The feature distribution for each type of feature (structural/statistical) for each class is represented in a stacked bar plot to understand if structural features appear more or less common in phishing URLs vs. legitimate URLs and if the value in a statistical feature is typically higher or lower in one class compared to another.

 **Feature Correlation Matrix Heatmap**
 The feature correlation matrix heatmap is used to represent how closely correlated a structural feature is related to another structural feature and vice versa for statistical features.
-High correlation suggests a strong linear relationship between two variables in which an increase in one variable will predictably increase the value in the highly correlated variable as well (which can identify redundant selected features and also cause performance impact on the ML model).
+The high correlation suggests a strong linear relationship between two variables in which an increase in one variable will predictably increase the value in the highly correlated variable as well (which can identify redundant selected features and also cause a performance impact on the ML model).

 **Feature Importance**
-After creating and training the tuned model, the feature importance is illustrated in a ranked bar plot, used to represent how much each feature is contribution to the final prediction.
+After creating and training the tuned model, the feature importance is illustrated in a ranked bar plot, used to represent how much each feature contributes to the final prediction.

 ## Acknowledgements
-The original raw dataset and main feature extraction logic was sourced from the [open-source repository](https://data.mendeley.com/datasets/c2gw7fy2j4/3) created as a result of a [study](https://arxiv.org/abs/2010.12847) performed by Abdelhakim Hannousse and Salima Yahiouche.
+The original raw dataset and main feature extraction logic were sourced from the [open-source repository](https://data.mendeley.com/datasets/c2gw7fy2j4/3) created as a result of a [study](https://arxiv.org/abs/2010.12847) performed by Abdelhakim Hannousse and Salima Yahiouche.